khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Wrapping-up-Development-on-Android-Terminal-Emulator.md

 A: OK, go ahead and send it in.
 If it's small enough, or cool enough, I might accept it.
 (This is a limited time offer.
 Probably good until around 6/15/2014.)

-Q: Will you be accepting pull requests for updated translations?
+Q: Will you be accepting pull requests for new or updated translations?

-A: Yes, I will be accepting pull requests for new translations.
+A: Yes, I will be accepting pull requests for new or updated translations.

 Q: What about existing open github Issues?